 Upon arrival at school, students should immediately enter the building.
 Any student loitering outside the building or leaving the campus without permission will be subject to disciplinary action.
 Upon entering the building all students will wear their current school issued ID and approved lanyard.
-Doors will open each morning at 7:30 A.M. and close at 4:00 P.M.
+Door A will open each morning at 7:30 A.M. and close at 4:00 P.M.
+Students are to leave the building after school is dismissed unless they are under the supervision of a teacher.